 She earned her place in the GB lightweight four again for the summer, and won another silver medal at the World Championships in Montreal.
-Compared with their joyous silver the year before, this one was a bitter disappointment as they’d led by a considerable margin for most of the race, but were rowed down right at the end, possibly as a result of going out too hard at the beginning of it.
+Compared with their joyous silver the year before, this one was a bitter disappointment as they’d led by a considerable margin for most of the race, but were rowed down right at the end.
 “I felt we were just batting up and down and not getting into a rhythm where the other three, who were really strong, could use their power,” Claire remembers.

 Full accounts of Claire’s years rowing for GB can be read here:

 Although Claire trialled again the following year, a back injury which she had incurred when training at the RAF gym when she was 15 and which had niggled ever since, had become a real problem.
 When she was at the pre-Worlds training camp in Varese in 1991 she’d even managed to tweak it by juggling (a craze sweeping through the team in an attempt to alleviate boredom between outings), and the problem had become worse after ‘cleaver’ blades were introduced in 1992.
-To make things worse, just as she was recovering from that, she developed overtraining syndrome, with the result that she couldn’t race in the four for the first few regattas of the summer season and Jane Hall rowed instead.
+On top of all that, just as her back was getting better, she developed overtraining syndrome, with the result that she couldn’t race in the four for the first few regattas of the summer season and Jane Hall came in to the crew instead.
 “It all went wrong at Paris regatta,” she remembers.
 This was in mid-June.
 “Ann Redgrave was the team doctor and had been treating me, but she was away with the openweights or something like that, and I was told that Jane would be in the crew on the Saturday and I would be on the Sunday so it was a seat race and this would be was my last opportunity.
 I hadn’t been training properly for weeks so obviously they went faster with Jane and that’s it I was out, but I can remember Ann Redgrave being furious and saying that had she been in the country there was absolutely no way I would have raced.”

 She continues, “I appealed because although it was totally accurate result given the physical shape I was in at that point, I felt that they’d been training with Jane leading up to the event and they were rowing in a slightly different way which I hadn’t had time to adapt to, so it was difficult but they had to make a decision because time was running out.”